binkley/homebrewery-files/witch.md

 **Weariness**. _Your training and unnatural endurance allow you to remain in a borrowed body far longer than others could._

-Borrowing a creature is a mental and physical challenge.
+Borrowing a creature is a strain on mind and body.
 As your mind inhabits a creature&rsquo;s body and your own body lies dormant, the strain grows and you gain 1 level of _Exhaustion_ when you reach the listed duration, and 1 additional level for each further period of that length thereafter.

 | Witch Level | Hours to Exhaustion |
 |:--:|:--:|
 | 6 | 1 |
 | 10 | 4 |
 | 14 | 8 |

+**Permanency.** If while borrowing you reach 6 levels of _Exhaustion_ from any source, your own body dies, your separate mind is lost, and you become permanently that creature in all respects.
+Your new body immediately loses 1 level of _Exhaustion_.

 #### Level 10: Greater Borrowing